 Assistant Professor Position

 The Department of Chemical Engineering at Kansas State University (K-State) invites applications for a tenure-track faculty position at the Assistant Professor level.
-The research focus of the applicant should be in the area of materials or processes that address the challenges of sustainability, energy supply, and renewable resources.
-Preference will be given to applications received by October 15, 2012; however, the position will remain open until filled.
-PhD candidates, recent graduates, and postdocs are encouraged to apply.
+The research focus of the applicant should be in the area of materials or processes that address the challenges of energy supply, sustainability, and renewable resources and research at the intersection of engineering and the bio-sciences.
+Preference will be given to applications received by February 14, 2014; however, the position will remain open until filled.
+The anticipated starting date is August 2014.

-Strong professional development of new faculty by the department including competitive salaries and start-up packages, and teaching and research mentoring to ensure a successful start to their careers.
-Ample space will be available in the department’s newly renovated research laboratories.
-Several centers and multidisciplinary programs offer excellent opportunities to facilitate collaboration (www.ksu.edu/directories/research-facilities.html).
-K-State has been selected as the future home of the National Bio and Agro-Defense Facility (NBAF); this $650 million research facility will provide research infrastructure to protect the country’s food supply and agriculture economy.
+The selected candidate can expect strong professional development opportunities including competitive salaries and start-up packages, and teaching and research mentoring to ensure a successful start to their careers.
+Several centers and multidisciplinary programs offer excellent opportunities to facilitate collaboration.
+K-State has been selected as the future home of the National Bio and Agro-Defense Facility (NBAF); this $650 million research facility will provide research infrastructure to protect the country’s food supply and agriculture economy and is expected to provide research opportunities for faculty members (http://nbafinkansas.org).